A Testing and Certifying Agency for the Chiropractic Profession

 Chiropractic Board of Clinical Nutrition

-The Chiropractic Board of Clinical Nutrition (CBCN) was founded in 1986 and is the credentialing and certifying agency of the chiropractic profession.
+The Chiropractic Board of Clinical Nutrition (CBCN) was founded in 2008 to continue the specialty board originally established by the ACA in 1986, and is the credentialing and certifying agency of the chiropractic profession.

 To secure, protect, and advance clinical nutrition in the chiropractic profession while serving to enhance the health of the people we serve and the population at large.